 Hot rum with butter and spices.
 It is rich, oily, and intoxicatingly warm.

-Clear fruit brandy.
-It smells volatile, fruity, and sharp.
+Aged grape brandy.
+It smells warm, fruity, woody, and expensive.

 View All Beverages NotesThis is the avant-garde laboratory of the perfumer, featuring everything from the smell of hot rain on asphalt to the invisible radiance of Iso E Super.
 These notes are often less about a specific 'smell' and more about a texture, a feeling, or an atmospheric vibration that gives modern fragrances their edge.